 2. Encourage employee connection

 Make sure your employees don’t feel isolated.
-People who feels recognised work better.
+People who feel recognised work better.

 A little goes a long way here: